jealouscloud/html-compose/README.md

 - [alpinejs](https://alpinejs.dev/) Another "dumb client" transition library
 - [hyperaxe](https://github.com/ungoldman/hyperaxe) Similar tool for JavaScript
 - [flexx](https://github.com/flexxui/flexx) A Python super toolkit for developing user applications
-- [lit](https://lit.dev/) lit and the web component engine that it wraps
+- [lit](https://lit.dev/) and the web component engine that it wraps

 # The WhatWG spec 📝
 The Web Hypertext Application Technology Working Group (WHATWG) is a community of people interested in evolving HTML and related technologies.